 - Develop core competencies of leadership, entrepreneurship, communication skills, appreciative inquiry, emotional intelligence, teamwork and other key areas necessary for our trainee’s professional development.

-- Provide workshops and seminars for individuals that are planning to go to medical school, dental school or other allied health professionals, geared to better prepare our students and optimize their application experience yielding successful results.
+This series was designed to provide workshops and seminars for individuals that are planning to go to medical school, dental school or other allied health professions.
+This series is geared towards better preparing our students for the application process and making this process less intimidating in order to optimize their application experience, yielding successful results.

 MGRD 425: Leadership and Professional Development Skills for Biomedical Sciences